 Eligibility - The Town will contribute towards the premium cost of individual or family medical insurance coverage, as the case may be, for each employee working an average of 30 hours or more per week and the following Elected Officials (referred to as "eligible Elected Officials" for purposes of Sections 806, 807, 808 and 809 of this Handbook): Town Supervisor, Town Clerk, Superintendent of Highways.
-A part-time employee who works at least an average of 20 hours per week but less than an average of 30 hours per week, or an Elected Official not defined here as an "eligible Elected Official," may participate in a medical insurance plan offered by the Town provided such employee or Elected Official pays the full premium cost of the insurance coverage.
-A part-time employee working less than 20 hours per week, or a temporary or seasonal employee, is not eligible for medical insurance coverage.
+A part-time, temporary or seasonal employee is not eligible for medical insurance coverage.

-[Provision providing for Town Justice eligibility eliminated by Town Board Resolution on 9/30/15]
+[Provision providing for Town Justice eligibility eliminated by Town Board Resolution on 9/30/15] [Provision providing for part-time employee participation eliminated by Town Board Resolution on 1/11/16]